Data flow mapping under the EU GDPR

 1. Identifying personal data

 Personal data can reside in a number of locations and be stored in a variety of formats, such as paper, electronic and audio.
 Your first challenge is deciding what information you need to record and in what format.
-You should also avoid duplicated information where possible.
+Completing a data map will aid in identifying duplicated information.

 2. Putting in place “appropriate technical and organisational measures”